ThomasCarstens/educate-me/RUNCOMMANDS.md

 When Session Persistence redirects to SelectionScreen without gameFile being in props.
 Solution might be AsyncStorage.
  -- Bigger problem right now is crash on device, but change auth file for persistence.

+# redesigned login screen and bulk download button put on backburner
+{/* DISABLED BECAUSE IT FETCHES ONE GAME BUT APPEARS TO FETCH ALL WHEN MOVING TO ANOTHER MODAL}

+# Feedback is broken.